Oswegatchie Valley Amateur Radio Club (OVARC) is

 out of New York State.
 OVARC is dedicated to promoting ham radio in

 St. Lawrence County New York.
 Membership in this organization is open to

 anyone interested in ham radio, whether or not a currently licensed radio

 The club meets on the second Tuesday of each month,

 September through June, with meetings starting at 7 PM.
 These meetings are

 held at the Edwards Fire Station in Edwards, N.Y.
 Formed in 1978, the

 roster has stood at about 30-35 members for the past several years.

-entered after the May meeting are $8 per year and family memberships are
+entered after the May meeting are $12.50 per year for the remainder of the

 Membership payments and inquiries should be made to the